Medical Physics Faculty:

 Stephen Tenn joined the UCLA Department of Radiation Oncology in November of 2008.
 He received his PhD from the UCLA Biomedical Physics Graduate Program in 2007.
 His dissertation project focused on the accuracy of image guidance and gated radiotherapy using the Novalis Radiosurgery system.
 After completing his PhD Dr. Tenn left UCLA for a one year post doctoral fellowship at the Stanford University Department of Radiation Oncology.
 While at Stanford he worked with the CyberKnife radiosurgery team as well as with the Stanford Outreach physics program.
 Dr. Tenn's research interests include investigating image guided methods for accurate stereotactic radiosurgery/radiotherapy and stereotactic body radiotherapy treatments.

 Dr. Yang received her B.S., M.S. in Biomedical Engineering from Tsinghua University, China and her PhD in Biomedical Engineering (more specifically fast magnetic resonance spectroscopy imaging) from Columbia University.
 She finished her post-doctoral research training and medical physics clinical residency at Memorial Sloan-Kettering Cancer Center before joining UCLA Radiation Oncology faculty in 2011.
-Dr. Yang's research interests include volumetric modulated arc therapy, advanced MR imaging techniques and its applications in radiation therapy.
+Dr. Yang's research interests include volumetric modulated arc therapy, advanced MR imaging techniques and its applications in radiation therapy (RT): functional MRI in MRgRT, cardiac toxicity study for MRgRT, MR only simulation for RT.

 Youming Yang, PhD